-The Economy of the Philippines is the 39th largest in the world according to 2014 International Monetary Fund (IMF) statistics, as well as one of the emerging markets.
-The Philippines is considered a newly industrialized country which has been transitioning from one based on agriculture to one based more on services and manufacturing.
-In 2014, the GDP by purchasing power parity was estimated to be at $692 billion.
-The population of the Philippines is about 110 millions; majority of which are highly educated and well spoken English.
+The Economy of the Philippines is the 39th largest in the world, according to 2014 International Monetary Fund (IMF) statistics, as well as one of the emerging markets.
+The Philippines is considered a newly industrialized country which has been transitioning from agriculture to services and manufacturing.
+In 2014 the GDP was estimated to be $692 billion (by purchasing power parity).
+The population of the Philippines is about 110 million, the majority of whom are highly educated and fluent in English.

 American Institute of Architects Women’s Leadership Summit

-The 2015 AIA Women’s Leadership Summit was held in Seattle, WA this autumn.
-Project Designer, Tara Augustad of Rolluda Architects attended the fourth biennial event with the theme, “Celebrating Women Leaders: Creating Cultural Change.”
+The 2015 AIA Women’s Leadership Summit was held in Seattle, WA in September.
+Its theme—“Celebrating Women Leaders: Creating Cultural Change.”
+Project Designer Tara Augustad of Rolluda Architects attended the fourth biennial event.

 The two day Summit celebrated the various ways women have attained leadership positions in the design profession.
-The forum was centered around the concepts of exchanging information and creating a dialogue to explore design, partnership and sustainability.
-RAI prides itself on the contributions of their diverse team, and through their participation in the Women’s Leadership Summit, they enhanced their abilities to bring all perspectives to fruition for the sake of innovative design.
+The forum was centered around the concepts of exchanging information and creating a dialogue to explore design, partnership, and sustainability.
+RAI prides itself on the contributions of its diverse team.
+Through its participation in the Women’s Leadership Summit, RAI enhanced its ability to bring all perspectives to fruition for the sake of innovative design.

-The Historic Resources Committee and the Urban Design Forum of AIA Seattle will host a forum to present the latest development plans for the PC1 North site in the Pike Place Market Historic District.
-Come see the latest design for the project and hear about the design challenges of new development in a historic district.
-The session will also touch on issues of cultural sensitivity and landscape preservation.
-Representatives will present relevant issues from each perspective followed by a facilitated discussion with the participants.
-This is intended to be an educational and informational session for AIA members but is open to other registered participants as well. [image courtesy of the Miller Hull Group]
+The Historic Resources Committee and the Urban Design Forum of AIA Seattle hosted a forum to present the latest development plans for the PC1 North site in the Pike Place Market Historic District.
+Presented: the latest design for the project and the design challenges of new development in a historic district.
+The session also touched on issues of cultural sensitivity and landscape preservation.
+Representatives presented relevant issues from each perspective followed by a facilitated discussion with the participants.
+This was intended to be an educational and informational session for AIA members but was open to other registered participants as well.

 The AIA Seattle Diversity Roundtable invited individual architects and architecture firms from the Seattle area to submit their work as part of an exhibit of completed or in-process projects expressing the theme Diversity by Design.
 The exhibit will be mounted at various locations throughout 2013 and 2014, possibly including the AIA Northwest & Pacific Region Conference in Vancouver, select Northwest schools of architecture, and the AIA 2014 Convention.

-As part of the Roundtable’s 2013 Summer Solstice celebration at the UW Samuel E. Kelly Ethnic Cultural Center (ECC), Alex Rolluda, presented Dr. Sheila Edwards Lange, chief diversity officer of the University of Washington’s Office of Minority Affairs and Diversity (OMA&D) with a framed poster honoring Benjamin F. McAdoo, Jr., first African American to receive his architecture degree from the University of Washington (BArch 1946) and the first to operate an independent architecture practice in Washington.
+As part of the Roundtable’s 2013 Summer Solstice celebration at the UW Samuel E. Kelly Ethnic Cultural Center (ECC), Alex Rolluda presented to Dr. Sheila Edwards Lange, chief diversity officer of the University of Washington’s Office of Minority Affairs and Diversity (OMA&D), with a framed poster honoring Benjamin F. McAdoo, Jr., first African American to receive his architecture degree from the University of Washington (BArch, 1946) and the first to operate an independent architecture practice in Washington.